-Inagro as a research center has a lot of experience in setting up research projects in close cooperation with and direct feedback of farmers and other stakeholders.
+Inagro, as a research center, has been building up experience, since its foundation in 1956, in constructing research projects in close cooperation with farmers and other stakeholders.

 In this way, we make sure that research topics are relevant to the market and are economical feasible.
 Projects at Inagro are demand driven.
-Most of the projects have steering committees in which we always strive to have stakeholders from all over the value chain.
+Hence, most of the projects have steering committees in which we always strive to have stakeholders from all over the value chain.

 Our living labs ‘Circular Economy’ as well as ‘Agrotopia’ are both member of the ENoLL-network.

 Living Lab Circular Economy